Steven Doan

 Steven Douglas Doan (born October 14, 1986) is an American attorney and politician serving as a member in the Kentucky House of Representatives from the 69th district.
 Elected in November 2022, he assumed office on January 1, 2023.
-His current term ends on January 1, 2025.
 His district comprises parts of Boone and Kenton counties.

 Background

 Doan was raised in Erlanger, Kentucky, and attended Lloyd Memorial High School before earning a Bachelor of Science in economics and business administration from Northern Kentucky University in 2009.
 He went on to earn a Juris Doctor from Northern's Salmon P. Chase College of Law in 2012.

 During the administration of Governor Matt Bevin, Doan was employed as general counsel for the Governor's Office of Agricultural Policy where he oversaw grant and revolving loan funds in excess of $80 million.

 Political career

 Erlanger City Council

 Following the death of long time Erlanger City Council member Kathy Cahill, Doan applied for and was subsequently appointed to fill the remainder of her unexpired term on August 9, 2021.
 Instead of seeking reelection to the council seat, Doan chose to challenge incumbent representative Adam Koenig in the 2022 Republican primary for Kentucky's 69th House district.